blackhatethicalhacking/XSSRocket/README.md

 # Requirements:

-• waybackurls: This tool can be installed by running go get github.com/tomnomnom/waybackurls
+• waybackurls: This tool can be installed by running go install github.com/tomnomnom/waybackurls@latest

 • cURL: This tool is commonly pre-installed on Kali Linux and Ubuntu, but can be installed by running apt-get install curl on Ubuntu or brew install curl on MacOS